astronomer/docs/astro/best-practices/dag-writing-on-astro.md

     ```

 3. Add at least one task to your DAG definition.
 Set the `queue` parameter to assign the task to a specific worker queue.
 4. Configure the pre-existing DAG validation tests in the `tests/dags` directory for your needs.
-A common test is to check if the `catchup` parameter is set to `False`:
+A common test is to enforce the `catchup` parameter is set to `False`:

     ```python
     @pytest.mark.parametrize(